Grizzlies out to tie franchise-record win streak vs. Cavaliers

 “It’s a tough game, no doubt about it,” Cavaliers coach J.B.
 Bickerstaff said.
 “Time zones, travel, all that stuff.
 I think it’s why we got off to a little bit of a bumpy start.
 We were able to hang on, and I was proud of our guys being able to figure it out.”

-The Cavaliers’ biggest challenge Wednesday might not be the Grizzlies, but instead coming up with a plan if star guard Donovan Mitchell can’t play.
+The Cavaliers’ biggest challenge Wednesday might not be the Grizzlies, but instead coming up with a plan without Mitchell.

-Mitchell strained his left groin with five minutes left in the third quarter of Monday’s game and is listed as doubtful for Wednesday.
-If he is unavailable, Cleveland is likely to turn to some combination of Caris LeVert, Lamar Stevens, Cedi Osman and Isaac Okoro to fill the scoring void.
+Mitchell strained his left groin with five minutes left in the third quarter of Monday’s game.
+Cleveland likely will turn to some combination of Caris LeVert, Lamar Stevens, Cedi Osman and Isaac Okoro to fill the scoring void.

 Fellow star guard Darius Garland picked up the slack Monday, with three of his five 3-pointers coming in the fourth quarter to seal the victory.